Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_terraform/guide.de-de.md

 #### Get your service ID

-The ID of your Enterprise File Storage service can be obtained via the OVHcloud API or the OVHcloud Manager.
+The ID of your Enterprise File Storage service can be obtained via the OVHcloud API or the OVHcloud Control Panel.

 > [!success]
 > If you are not familiar with using the OVHcloud API, please refer to our guide on [Getting started with the OVHcloud API](/pages/manage_and_operate/api/first-steps).